EnriqueShrem/B3-RoboticsLab/README.md

 In the Introduction to Robotics Tutorial course, we work with industrial robots (EPSON and ABB) to make practices and achieve specific tasks, we cover topics such as:
 - Instalation of the I/O connections
 - Integration of control box
-- Programing with respective robot softwares
+- Programming with the respective robot software
 - Simulation of the tasks
 - Robot manipulation and usage to perform the tasks
 - Time optimization
-- Integration of 3D printed features
+- Integration of custom 3D printed features

 and others.

 Enviroment materials:
+### Task 1 & 2
 - Tokens: two types, coin and block
 - Feeder: a platform with vertically aligned tokens (stacked by types)
 - Tray: a platform with multiple sockets for the tokens (3 for each type)
 - Fixture: a platform used for the alignment of the tokens with the tool
+### Task 3
+- Tokens: 3D printed human figures
+- Feeders: custom platforms for holding the human figures tokens

 This and other materials have been used for the performing the tasks.

 ## Final Tasks
 ### [Task 1: Pick and Place](Task%201%3A%20Pick%20and%20Place.md)
+End effector: Vacuum Nozzle
 Moves tokens from feeder to the fixture, aligns them and then precisely inserts them into the tray, repites the process reversely.
 <p align="center">
 <a  href="https://youtu.be/L9NZz7nbw-M" target="_blank">